Center of Academic Excellence

 - Effectively lead, work and communicate in cross functional teams.

-- Be recognized as security professionals who apply ethical and moral standards in maintaining information security in cyberspace.
+- Be recognized as security professionals who apply ethical standards in maintaining information security in cyberspace.

 - Successfully adapt to new technologies, tools, and methodologies to remain current in their occupation.